alexous95/Reciplease/README.md

 ### Fetches recipes

 This app uses a free API to fectch recipes from the internet.
-You enter a list of ingredient and the servers gives you the recipes.
+You enter a list of ingredient and the server gives you the recipes.

 ### Local Storage